0xSearches/sandcastle/README.md

 [...]
 ```
 ## Getting started
-It's easy to get started with Sandcastle.
+Here's how to get started:
 1. Clone the repository to your desired location
 2. Open `bucket-names.txt` and customise your permutations (optional)
 3. Run `python sandcastle.py -t <targetname>`
-4. Each permutation will be returned with a HTTP status code
+4. Each permutation will be returned with its HTTP status code

 ```
 usage: sandcastle.py [-h] -t webStem